Day 26 of My Favorite Things: Books

 PJ Library is a program of the Harold Grinspoon Foundation, made possible through partnerships with philanthropists and local Jewish organizations.
 Today, families in hundreds of communities across the United States and Canada are able to explore the timeless core values of Judaism through books and music.

-All families raising Jewish children from age six months of age through five, six, seven or eight years (depending on the community) are welcome to sign up.
+All families raising Jewish children are welcome to sign up.

 In 1995, Dolly Parton launched an exciting new effort, Dolly Parton’s Imagination Library, to benefit the children of her home county in East Tennessee, USA.
 Dolly’s vision was to foster a love of reading among her county’s preschool children and their families by providing them with the gift of a specially selected book each month.
 By mailing high quality, age-appropriate books directly to their homes, she wanted children to be excited about books and to feel the magic that books can create.
 Moreover, she could insure that every child would have books, regardless of their family’s income.